 Businesses joined in realizing the opportunities St. Patrick’s Day offered up, and marketing by beer companies and the like created the festivities we know today.

 These days all around Ireland, you will find the Irish celebrating St. Patrick’s Day with parades and shamrocks.
-And it’s mostly there because tourists expected to see these types of celebrations here.
+Mostly there because tourists expect to see these types of celebrations here.

 Get A First-Hand Look At The St. Patrick’s Day Celebrations In Dublin